JuliaML/LossFunctions.jl/docs/src/user/aggregate.md

 arrays.
 These methods can be invoked using an additional parameter which specifies how the values should be accumulated / averaged.
-The type of this parameter has to be a subtype of `AverageMode`.
+The type of this parameter has to be a subtype of `AggregateMode`.

 ## Average Modes

 Before we discuss these memory-efficient methods, let us briefly introduce the available average mode types.
-We provide a number of different averages modes, all of which are contained within the namespace `AvgMode`.
+We provide a number of different averages modes, all of which are contained within the namespace `AggMode`.
 An instance of such type can then be used as additional parameter to [`value`](@ref), [`deriv`](@ref), and [`deriv2`](@ref), as we will see further down.